proftak/modules/0438/mdModule.md

 * Junior colleagues will, one day, become senior members of the department.
 Will what is fair to a junior member continue to be fair as the junior member gains seniority?
 * As the more senior faculty members retire, what is the plan to transition specialized courses to newer faculty members?
 * If a faculty member cannot teach a course due to unforeseeable events, what is the backup plan?
-  * It is prudent from the perspective of being able to offer specialized courses like CISP 310 each semester.
+  * It is prudent to have at least two faculty members who are ready to teach a course from the perspective of being able to offer specialized courses like CISP 310 each semester.
 However, as a specialized course, it can be challenging as a new prep without the "old hand" providing support.

 Trying to step into a colleague's shoes helps to expand one's perspective on this matter.
 Having an open-minded face-to-face discussion is even better!